dxhisboy/fatty-wslbridge/README.md

 # fatty-wslbridge
-Combine juho-p/fatty and  rprichard/wslbridge to provide a tty for WSL.
+Combine fatty and wslbridge2 to provide a tty for WSL.

 ## Build